OsiriX-Foundation/KheopsDocumentation/docs/tokens/OsiriX.md

 ## Query/Retreive

-It is now possible to use OsiriX's standard query and retrieve to access the album as a PACS.
+It is now possible to use OsiriX's standard query, retrieve and store to access the album as a PACS.

 ![OsiriX Retrieve](/img/osirix_retrieve.png)